EUDAT-Training/B2SHARE-Training/05_Create_new_deposit.md

     "PID": "http://hdl.handle.net/11304/f5ef95b2-5443-4dc5-b85b-f8396f1d6b5e"
 }
 ```
 As can be seen, a persistent identifier (`PID` field) has been automatically generated and added to the metadata.
-Furthermore, a checksum has been calculated and the uploader's email address added in the `uploaded_by` field.
+Furthermore, a `checksum` has been calculated and the uploader's email address added in the `uploaded_by` field.

+Unfortunately, some of the fields are empty.
+During the commit step, these fields were not added and therefore missing.
+It is highly recommended to complete all fields during this step in order to increase the discoverability, authenticity and reusability of the dataset.